Wycers/Codelib/CS302/lab3/index.md

 List the bugs you found and your fix (Describe the cause of bugs in detail and how to modify it)?

 1. Full-width semicolon. **Fix**: Change it to half-width semicolon.
 2. Time interval.
-The time interval of scheduler is 100 microseconds bud not 100 milliseconds. **Fix**: Change it to 100 \* 1000 microseconds.
+The time interval of scheduler is 100 microseconds but not 100 milliseconds. **Fix**: Change it to 100 \* 1000 microseconds.

 ```c
 	/* timer interval: 0s, 100ms */